reverendmike/CocDiscordLinkAPI/README.md

 **Retrieving the token expiration time**

-Expiration time is stored in UTC, and is specified as a claim on the token.
+Tokens are only valid for 2 hours from the time they are issued.
+Expiration time is stored in UTC as a claim on the token.
 Below is an example in C# using Jwt.NET of how to obtain the expiration:

 ```csharp
 var jwt = new JwtBuilder().WithAlgorithm(new HMACSHA256Algorithm())